jeremycg/pythoncourse/_posts/2016-02-29-lesson03applied.md

 this case you can install it either using conda, or pip.

 As we are using Anaconda, we will use the conda installer first, and pip as a backup.
-Both are equivalent, the conda version will work a little nicer with our existing set up.
+Noth are equivalent, the conda version will work a little nicer with our existing set up.
 Briefly, conda includes a virtual env, while pip does not.

 Conda and pip work at the command line, not in Python.
 Linux users will be familiar with yum or apt-get - these are similar repositories.
-R users will know CRAN - again a similar idea, but CRAN is much more picky about what can be hosted.
+R users will know CRAN - again a similar idea, but CRAN is much more pciky about what can be hosted.
 Think of pip and PyPI as an uncurated CRAN - install packages at your own risk.